Joann5005/https-gist.github.com-garhanso-5bedb0505800c532574a9b478741314d/main.md

 The STCLC still operates per the March, 2007 bylaws, since the draft from December, 2014 has not yet been approved.
 Many of its changes will be worth considering as we review what may need to be changed from the March, 2007 bylaws version.

-Lists of changes in each version of the STCLC bylaws document and a list issues that motivated those changes are [documented here](https://gist.github.com/garhanso/7795202584f9c361576bf86195365965#file-stclc-bylaws-changes.md).
+Lists of changes in each version of the STCLC bylaws document and a list of issues that motivated those changes are [documented here](https://gist.github.com/garhanso/7795202584f9c361576bf86195365965#file-stclc-bylaws-changes.md).

-As mentioned above, we know that bylaws must have been adopted back in 1973 when the STCLC was incorporated.
+We know that bylaws must have been adopted back in 1973 when the STCLC was incorporated.
 And a quote from pages 11 and 12 of Jackie Shank's excellent library history of STCLC (*TODO: Add link to an online copy if possible.*) says the following:
 "To be sure the Club was in compliance with regulations for non-profit organizations, new South Tillamook County Library Club By-Laws were written, again with the help of John Giles."
-This shows that the STCLC knew fully well that Oregon's laws governing non-profit corporations required some changes to existing organization's documents.
+This shows that the STCLC leaders knew very well that Oregon's laws governing non-profit corporations required some changes to existing organization's documents.
-We may not need to locate the first copy, or other earlier copies of the bylaws documents, although for completeness' sake it might be a good exercise for the sub-committee to try to track them down while we still can.
+We may not need to locate the first approved copy, or any other earlier approved copies or drafts of the bylaws documents, although for completeness' sake it might be a good exercise for the sub-committee to try to track them down while we still can.

 ## STCLC Articles of Incorporation and Articles of Amendment documents